apache/inlong-website/docs/quick_start/file_pulsar_clickhouse_example.md

 ---
-title: File to ClickHouse
+title: File -> Pulsar -> ClickHouse Example
 sidebar_position: 2
 ---

-Here we use an example to introduce how to collect file and write to clickHouse.
+Here we use an example to introduce how to create File -> Pulsar -> ClickHouse data ingestion.

 ## Deployment
 ### Install InLong